 A tardy is defined as arrival to class after the tardy bell rings.
-Students must be in their seats-when the tardy bell rings.
-Arrival to class more than 30 minutes late will constitute truancy in addition to the tardy consequences.
+Students must be in their seats when the tardy bell rings.

 Teachers may give classroom consequences for tardies, which should include natural consequences.
 Teachers will outline their consequences in their syllabus.